-Using as its libretto poet Ross Gay’s book-length poem Be Holding—inspired by “Dr. J” Julius Erving’s famous lay-up for the Philadelphia 76ers in the 1980 NBA Finals—a musical performance will explore themes of Black genius and beauty in the face of racial violence and inequities.
-The creative process for the piece will engage the students at Girard College, a tuition-free boarding school for academically capable first-through-twelfth-grade students from families with limited financial resources.
-The school will host Gay, composer Tyshawn Sorey, director Brooke O’Harra, and musical ensemble Yarn/Wire in a multi-year residency to develop the multidisciplinary performance.
-The artists will work in close collaboration with the school, which will incorporate the development of the new work into its curriculum.
-Students of all ages will participate as improvisers, documentarians, writers, and performers.
+A world premiere musical performance uses as its libretto poet Ross Gay’s book-length poem Be Holding—inspired by “Dr. J” Julius Erving’s famous lay-up for the Philadelphia 76ers in the 1980 NBA Finals.
+The work explores themes of Black genius and beauty in the face of racial violence and inequities.
+The creative process for the piece engaged the students at Girard College, a tuition-free boarding school for academically capable first-through-twelfth-grade students from families with limited financial resources.
+In a multi-year residency, Gay and composer Tyshawn Sorey collaborated with Girard College students, musical ensemble Yarn/Wire, and poet/performers David A. Gaines and Pew Fellow Yolanda Wisher to develop the piece.
+Brooke O’Harra directs, and Girard students participate as performers, designers, documentarians, and stage managers.

 The total grant amount represents project funding plus an additional 20% in unrestricted general operating support.